splunk/public-o11y-docs/data-visualization/charts/chart-analytics-reference.rst

   Outputs one time series for each group of input time series expressing, for each time period, the configured percentile (between 1 and 100, inclusive) of the values present in the input in the time period.
 The default percentile value is 95.

+  For example, when you apply a percentile value of 95 to a data stream with 1,000 metric time series (MTS), you get the value of the 50th biggest MTS for each time period.

 - :strong:`Percentile:Transformation`

   For each input time series, outputs a corresponding time series expressing, for each time period, the configured percentile (between 1 and 100, inclusive) of the input time series over a configurable time window leading up to that period.
 The default percentile value is 95, and the default time window is one hour.